 Royal Caribbean - Allure of the Seas

 Royal Caribbean International (RCI) Allure of the Seas joined her sister ship, Oasis of the Seas, last month at Port Everglades.
 Allure is more than 1,100 feet long, 215 feet wide and sixteen passenger decks high.
-The size of Allure may sound daunting but as she is also one of the most accessible ships, people with disabilities and slow walkers needing scooters and wheelchairs will have an easy time navigating around.
+The size of Allure may sound daunting but as she is also one of the most accessible ships, people with disabilities and slow walkers needing scooters and wheelchairs will have an easy time navigating around on Allure disabled cruises.

 We toured Allure in November and had the opportunity to view first hand her accessible features.
-Allure offers 46 accessible staterooms.
-The staterooms include wider stateroom and bathroom doorways, five-foot turning radius areas, lowered closet rods, lowered safe, lowered vanity and open bed frames.
-The bathrooms in the staterooms have a roll-in shower, grab bars, raised toilet, fold-down shower bench, hand-held shower head and lowered sink.
+Allure offers 46 Royal Caribbean handicap rooms.
+The Allure disabled cruises' staterooms include wider stateroom and bathroom doorways, five-foot turning radius areas, lowered closet rods, lowered safe, lowered vanity and open bed frames.
+The bathrooms in Royal Caribbean handicap rooms have a roll-in shower, grab bars, raised toilet, fold-down shower bench, hand-held shower head and lowered sink.
 Accessible staterooms are distributed throughout the decks, ensuring ample choices for location and category.
-Additionally, of the 46 accessible staterooms on the Allure, 33 have balconies; eight with Central Park or Boardwalk views.
+Additionally, of the 46 accessible Royal Caribbean handicap rooms, 33 have balconies; eight with Central Park or Boardwalk views.

 Royal Caribbean offers early boarding and boarding and departure assistance for people with disabilities.
 Allure’s gangways are wide enough to accommodate most wheelchairs and scooters.
 Allure also offers an accessible route to the tendering platform.

-The Allure and her staff effectively accommodate guests with physical challenges relating to hearing, vision, breathing problems and other limitations.
+On Allure disabled cruises, the staff effectively accommodates guests with physical challenges relating to hearing, vision, breathing problems and other limitations.
 Like all vessels in the Royal Caribbean International fleet, the Allure is outfitted for the visually impaired.
 Menus, daily activity schedules and ship directories are available in both Braille and large print.
 Braille signage, including stateroom numbers and elevator information is a standard RCI feature.
 Your fingertips can even identify which deck you are on via Braille deck numbers on the staircases.
 The ship provides a 4 x 4 relief box for companion animals.

 As a preferred supplier for Royal Caribbean International, Special Needs Group is proud to help support the goal of a complete vacation experience for persons with disabilities.
 Royal Caribbean does not provide wheelchairs or scooters for their guests.
-To learn more about Allure of the Sea’s accessibility, call Royal Caribbean’s Accessibility Department at 866 592-7225 or email email@example.com.
+To learn more about Allure disabled cruises and accessibility, call Royal Caribbean’s Accessibility Department at 866 592-7225 or email email@example.com.
 For wheelchair rentals, scooter rentals or other special needs equipment rentals, contact Special Needs Group at (800) 513-4515.